 Jim was appointed by Governor Jerry Brown to serve on the California Transportation Commission.
 He resigned in early 2019 however remains a member of CTC’s Road Charge Task Force which is tasked to create a program that might eventually replace the gasoline tax.
 Jim also serves as board member and past chair of the San Diego County Water Authority.

 The recipient of numerous awards and honors over his career, Jim is a member of San Diego Rotary Club 33, Urban Land Institute and Lambda Alpha International.

 Jim has two adult sons.
-He and his wife Robin live in the San Diego area with their two English Bulldogs, Ruby and Red.
+He and his wife Robin live in the San Diego area with their three English Bulldogs, Ruby, Red, and Rose.